CurleySamuel/Thesis/README.md

-# Realtor in a Regressor: Predicting Boston Area Home Sale Prices Using Only Physical Features

 # Getting Zillow-like Performance with a Subset of the Data: Predicting Boston Area Home Sale Prices Using Only Physical Features

-# A Hard Look at the Soft Science of Real Estate: Predicting Boston Area Home Sale Prices Using Only Physical Features

 # Abstract